Flute p[layer, RIAM

 Application Form

-An exciting new competition offering for RIAM string students honours one of the Academy’s most beloved and esteemed teachers, violinist Maeve Broderick.
+An exciting competition offering for RIAM string students honours one of the Academy’s most beloved and esteemed teachers, violinist Maeve Broderick.

 First Prize: €750